Bulaque/Team-2/README.md

 This repository holds our first team project in the UNC Chapel Hill Data Analysis Bootcamp.
 The team consisted of Brooke Robertson, Blake Stephenson, Nayoung Kim, and Ilse Styles.

-This project takes everything we have learned in class up to this point and combines them to showcase our abiltiy to ask a question, find data that could support our question, clean, analyisis, and create visualizations, and them presesnt our findings to class.
+This project takes everything we have learned in class up to this point and combines them to showcase our abiltiy to ask a question, find data that could support our question, clean, analyze, and create visualizations, and then present our findings to class.
 Below is our project summary.

 Project 1 Summary – Team 2